uri3lrex/rest_server_assignment1/README.md

 ## Deliverables
 - [x] Shows current day weather
-- [x] To be done by week 4: Shows forecast of the next 3 day
+- [x] To be done by week 4: Shows forecast of the next 3 day (updated to 5 days)
 - [x] To be done by Week 4: Packing which shows that you should get an umbrella if its gonna rain in the forecast.
 - [x] To be done by Week 4: A temperature systems which shows whether that the user should pack for Cold (temperatures below 8C), Mild (temperatures from 8C to 24C inclusive) or Hot (temperatures above 24C)
 - [x] Give a summary table for the next 3 days showing: Temperature, Wind Speed and Rainfall level.